top of page

 An alternative (to the winner in the category) USB adapter is no worse than the main one; it usually has features that make it a more preferable choice in certain usage scenarios or for certain categories of users.

-Below are the functional features that are present in each of the winning adapters, as I consider them mandatory, and without them, the title of “best adapter” cannot be obtained, since I will not use an adapter without this functionality:
+Below are the functional features that are present in each of the winning adapters, as I consider them mandatory, and without them, the title of “best adapter” cannot be obtained, since I will not use an adapter without this functionality (the exception is PD 12V mode, but more on that below):

 • Stable operation under full load from a single port.
 If the maximum is stated as 100W, it means that it is tested with a load of 100W; if 140W, it means that it must provide 140W.
 Any of the adapters must withstand many hours of load as a laptop power source, which means that its stable operation under maximum load is absolutely necessary.